🏡Granny Annexe in the Garden – Do I Need Planning Permission in 2025

 If you’re planning a garden annexe in South Manchester, Cheshire, or anywhere in the North West, our architectural team can guide you every step — from concept to completion.

-👉 Book Your FREE 15-Minute Design Call
+If you have ideas >👉Book Your FREE 15-Minute Design Call